How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 Lifting on an empty stomach, with not enough energy from carbohydrates throughout the day, or dehydrated is the perfect storm for a rubbish training session - which can be especially disheartening when you’re getting started.

 Nutrition support isn’t just for elite athletes, nor is it just about weight loss.
-The sooner you start working on your diet, the better you’re going to feel in and out of the gym - which is why I’ve created plenty of FREE resources to help you get started - click the image below!
+The sooner you start working on your diet, the better you’re going to feel in and out of the gym - which is why one of the pillars of the T.R.A.I.N.
+Assessment - my FREE 2-minute quiz designed to pinpoint exactly what areas of your health and fitness plan are holding you back - is nutrition.
+Click here to take the free quiz and get actionable insights to help you get better results, by working smarter, not harder!

 Tip #5: Find a qualified coach